James Comey Memos: Trump Acknowledged Flynn Had 'Judgment Issues'

 Redacted copies of the documents were obtained by NPR.

+Trump questioned Flynn's judgment while telling an anecdote about the foreign leaders who had called Trump to congratulate him after his inauguration.
+Flynn hadn't told Trump about one call and hadn't scheduled a response until six days afterward, according to Comey's memo — for which Trump upbraided Flynn.
+The leader and the country are not identified in the redacted version of the document.

+Trump fired Flynn because he said he'd lied to Vice President Mike Pence, although the full circumstances remain unclear.
+Comey writes in his memos that Trump stressed to him that Flynn hadn't done anything wrong in his conversations with Russia's ambassador about sanctions.

-They also describe Comey warning Trump about the danger of appointing someone too close to him to run the Justice Department — about how that was more of a source of problems for presidents than when someone with more distance becomes attorney general — and the difficulty Comey says he had following Trump's monologue-like conversation.
+The memos also describe Comey warning Trump about the danger of appointing someone too close to him to run the Justice Department — about how that was more of a source of problems for presidents than when someone with more distance becomes attorney general.

+Comey writes that Trump asked him to compare former Attorney General Eric Holder to former Attorney General Loretta Lynch.
+Holder was "smarter and more sophisticated and smoother," Comey writes, although he thought Lynch was "a good person."

+When Trump observed how close Obama and Holder had been, Comey writes that he told the president that relationship exemplifies a common mistake of presidents:

 "It really was conversation-as-jigsaw puzzle in a way, with pieces picked up, then discarded, then returned to," Comey wrote.